BMT 94 to BMT 127, Early Exit

 100 Miles!!!!

-I stopped for lunch early at 10:30, 9.3 miles, because it was a really pretty waterfall and it seem like a nice place to have lunch.
+I stopped for lunch early at 10:30, 9.3 miles, because it was a really pretty waterfall and it seemed like a nice place to have lunch.

 A pretty lunch spot.